Ansh798/Django-Elevator_system/README.md

 # Elevator Management
 An elevator system, which can be initialised with N elevators and maintains the elevator states as well.

-To check out the video of this project running [click here](/video/elevator_demo.mp4)

 ## Prerequisites

 1. Clone this project [Click here](https://github.com/Sagarkkr/elevator-system)